sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 sudo apt-get update

-# To see the new version labels
-sudo apt-cache madison kubeadm
+To see the new version labels: sudo apt-cache madison kubeadm

 sudo apt-get install -y kubelet=1.31.0-1.1 kubeadm=1.31.0-1.1 kubectl=1.31.0-1.1